 REQ-NWDAF-PM-DCVOLUME-02：the 3GPP management system shall have a capability to provide the amount of data for NWDAF data collection from a specific data source over a period of time.

+REQ-NWDAF-PM-DCVOLUME-03：the 3GPP management system shall have a capability to provide a measurement of the total amount of data collected by an NWDAF via DCCF or NWDAF hosting DCCF from all NFs over a period of time.